mhhf/spore/doc/tutorial_coin.md

 ```

 On your first run, spore will guide you trough a setup process.
 The package naming resolution is done on the ethereum chain, therefore a connection to a rpc node is required.
 If you don't provide an own rpc node, spore will access the chain trough a central rpc server `spore.memhub.io:8545`, but **the use of an own rpc node is highly recomended**.
 The package content and its header is stored on [ipfs](ipfs.io).
 Here Spore also provides a default fallback to the standard gateway on `gateway.ipfs.io:80`.
 For the full experience, please install ipfs and use it locally.

-I'll further assume that you have connected spore with an own rpc node and local ipfs.
+We will further assume that you have connected spore with an own rpc node and local ipfs.